SuzanDewitz/Computer-Quiz-Game-portfolio-project/README.md

 * Timer didn't start counting from 20 decreasing straight away, showed at first previous answer time result.
    * Added timeCount.textContent = time to function startTimer.
 Solved this issue.

- * My biggest issue is still grammar mistakes.
-Need to pay more attention.
+ * My problem is having grammar mistakes.I have to work on it.